Kheang1409/portfolio-backend/README.md

 - ✅ No secrets are hardcoded in source code
 - ✅ Docker image doesn't include `.env` files

+## Docker Compose (local)

+A `docker-compose.yml` is provided at the repository root to run the API service locally.

+Quick start:

+1. Copy `.env` at repository root and fill secrets (SMTP, Gemini API key, etc.).

+2. Build and run the service:

+   docker compose up --build

+By default the API is published on the port defined by `API_HTTP_PORT` in `.env` (default `5000`).

+The `docs` folder from `KaiAssistant.API` is mounted read-only into the container as `/app/docs` so resume data is available to the service.

 ## License

 MIT License